trinamic/TMCL-IDE-Nightly/README.md

 # TMCL-IDE-Nightly
-Nightly version of the TMCL-IDE
+Nightly version of the TMCL-IDE for Windows see zip file.
+Linux version see tar.gz file